zkcream/docs/src/06-libcream.md

 **`pedersenHash`**

-Function to hash the given value and return a value of type along the `PedersenHash` interface.
+Function to hash the given value and return a value of the type of the `PedersenHash` interface.

 ```typescript
 const pedersenHash (